kubabuda/ecat_servo/docs/004-lan9252-with-coe-stack.md

 # CiA402 profile implementation

 First step is to get CiA 402 state machine diagram, for example from datasheet of some servodrive implementing it.
 [Hiwin has it described well](https://hiwin.us/wp-content/uploads/ethercat_drive_user_guide.pdf) .
-From this we can calculate commandword masks, command codes for each transition, statusword masks and status codes for each state.
+From this one can calculate commandword masks, command codes for each transition, statusword masks and status codes for each state.
 Here goes resulting transition table:

 ![cia402_transition_table](img/cia402_transition_table.jpg "CiA402 transition table")